 (1) If the plaintiff makes an application under Rule 1 and the case is not within this Order, or if it appears to the Court that the plaintiff knew that the defendant relied on a contention which would entitle him to unconditional leave to defend, the Court may dismiss the application with costs, and may require the costs to be paid by the plaintiff forthwith.

-(2) The Court shall have the same power to dismiss an application under Rule 6 as it has under paragraph (1) to dismiss an application under Rule 1, and that paragraph shall apply accordingly with the necessary modifications.
+(2) The Court shall have the same power to dismiss an application under Rule 6 as it has under subrule (1) to dismiss an application under Rule 1, and that subrule shall apply accordingly with the necessary modifications.

 [Rule 8 amended in Gazette 15 Jun 1973 p.
-2248.]
+2248; 28 Jun 2011 p.
+2552.]

 9. Right to proceed with residue of action or counterclaim